mintyquest/rock-paper-scissors/README.md

 # rock-paper-scissors
 A Rock Paper Scissors game made in Javascript

-It runs entirely inside of a console.
-For now.
-Will add graphics later as I learn more.
+It has a simple UI made in HTML.